 A sequential continuation of Theatre 120: Voice and Movement I with focus on freeing the channel for sound, improving range, and articulation.
 Emphasis in movement will be on posture and introducing somatic techniques.
 Prerequisite: THEA 120 or consent of instructor.
+Repeatable to 6.00 credits.
 S, even years.

 THEA 225.
 Makeup for the Stage.
 3 Credits.

 Introduction to the basic techniques of makeup for the stage design and application.
-F.
+F, odd years.

 THEA 230.
 Text Analysis.
 3 Credits.

 An analysis of the dramatic text from the standpoint of production and performance.
-Prerequisites: THEA 110 or THEA 130.
 S, odd years.

 This class is designed to introduce the student to the basic principles of tap dance.
 Warm-up, exercises, and combinations in tap technique will provide opportunities for the student to develop an efficient use of weight, alignment, articulation of footwork, coordination, and musicality.
-Repeatable to 4 credits.
-F, even years.
+Repeatable to 6.00 credits.
+S, odd years.

 THEA 260.
 Costume Craft.
 3 Credits.

-An introduction to the basic principles, theory, and techniques of costume contruction.
+An introduction to the basic principles, theory, and techniques of costume construction.
 This hands-on class will reach from basic to advanced skills.
 S, odd years.